dlee888/Chess_Bot/README.md

 ### Other

 - botinfo: Sends basic info and stats about the bot

 - ping: Sends "Pong!" and gives latency

 - rating: Tells you your rating

 - leaderboard: Shows top rated players

 - rank: Shows your rank out of all rated players

 - help: Sends a message with all of the commands

+- theme: Change your board theme